Lost Cause of the Confederacy: The Birth of a Nation

 A group of Klansmen surround freedman Gus (played by white actor Walter Long in blackface) in a scene from director D. W. Griffith's 1915 Birth of a Nation.

 Another prominent and influential popularizer of the Lost Cause perspective was D. W. Griffith's highly successful film The Birth of a Nation (1915), which was based on Dixon's novel.
 Noting that Dixon and Griffith collaborated on Birth of a Nation, Blight wrote:

 Dixon's vicious version of the idea that blacks had caused the Civil War by their very presence, and that Northern radicalism during Reconstruction failed to understand that freedom had ushered blacks as a race into barbarism, neatly framed the story of the rise of heroic vigilantism in the South.
 Reluctantly, Klansmen—white men—had to take the law into their own hands to save Southern white womanhood from the sexual brutality of black men.
 Dixon's vision captured the attitude of thousands and forged in story form a collective memory of how the war may have been lost but Reconstruction was won—by the South and a reconciled nation.
 Riding as masked cavalry, the Klan stopped corrupt government, prevented the anarchy of 'Negro rule' and most of all, saved white supremacy.

 In both The Clansman and the film, the Klan is portrayed as continuing the noble traditions of the antebellum South and the heroic Confederate soldier by defending Southern culture in general and Southern womanhood in particular against rape and depredations at the hands of the freedmen and Yankee carpetbaggers during Reconstruction.

 The movie was the first film shown in the White House and was repeated the next day to the entire Supreme Court, 38 Senators, and the Secretary of the Navy.
 Dixon's narrative was so readily adopted that the film has been credited with the revival of the Klan in the 1910s and 1920s.
 The second Klan, which Dixon denounced, reached a peak membership of 2–5 million members.

 The film's legacy is wide-reaching in the history of American racism, and even the now-iconic cross burnings of the KKK were based on Dixon's novel and the film made of it.
 The first KKK did not burn crosses, which was originally a Scottish tradition, "Crann Tara", designed to gather clans for war.

 Later literature and films

-The romanticization of the Lost Cause is captured in late 1930s and early 1940s films such as Gone With the Wind, Song of the South, and Tennessee Johnson—the latter of which the San Francisco Chronicle called "the height of Southern mythmaking".
+The romanticization of the Lost Cause is captured in late 1930s and early 1940s films such as Gone With the Wind, So Red the Rose, Song of the South, and Tennessee Johnson—the last of which the San Francisco Chronicle called "the height of Southern mythmaking".
 Gods and Generals reportedly lionizes Jackson and Lee.
 CNN reported that these films "recast the antebellum South as a moonlight and magnolia paradise of happy slaves, affectionate slave owners and villainous Yankees".